cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/poems/Casino.md

 ---
 section: Claudia
-displayTitle: Blind
+displayTitle: Blind Strangers Gambling At The Existential Casino
-uriTitle: Blind
+uriTitle: blind-strangers-gambling
 ---

-Blind Strangers Gambling At The Existential Casino

 Your steely guards and glassy stares,
 Are from bloodshot eyes who do not care.